 This method typically doesn’t work well – particularly if you’re on a budget.
 If you truly don’t know what you are searching for or what direction is best for your project, make sure to have a conversation to communicate with your designer as many details about your graphic design project as possible.
 The graphic designer will be able to give you some ideas or a direction to utilize as a starting point.
 Make sure that you’re both on the same page design-wise before you give the okay for your designer to start on the project.

 Know Your Brand Color Codes

 You may already have a logo and require some collateral materials for your company.
-It is quite essential that you know your brand colour codes in order to ensure that the colours utilised across all of your marketing collateral are consistent with your brand, if you are having a piece designed for print, web or – alternatively – another platform.
+You must know your brand color codes to ensure that the colors utilized across all of your marketing collateral are consistent with your brand if you are having a piece designed for print, web, or – alternatively – another platform.

-If you don’t know what your brand colour code is, your graphic designer will be able to access a vector image of your company logo and then find the codes in their design program.
-If you do not have access brand colour codes, your graphic designer can assist you with coming up with colours for your brand that will help keep your brand consistent and would form a part of your brand design guidelines.
-This colour scheme should be utilised across your marketing materials such as brochure or website design.
+If you don’t know what your brand color code is, your graphic designer will be able to access a vector image of your company logo and then find the codes in their design program.
+If you do not have access to brand color codes, your graphic designer can assist you with coming up with colors for your brand that will help keep your brand consistent and would form a part of your brand design guidelines.
+This color scheme should be utilized across your marketing materials such as a brochure or website design.

 Don’t Let Your Emotional Attachment To Existing Marketing Collateral Get The Best Of You

-You may feel attached to a specific snapshot that you took on holiday and be convinced that it should be included into a design, however if the professional photographers tell you the lighting or resolution in the photo make it unusable, believe them – really.
+You may feel attached to a specific snapshot that you took on holiday and be convinced that it should be included in a design, however, if the professional photographers tell you the lighting or resolution in the photo make it unusable, believe them – really.